apache/polaris/docs/metastores.md

 ```
 `conf-file` points to the EclipseLink configuration file and `persistence-unit` tells which unit from the configuration file to use for database connection.

-E.g., `polaris-dev` and `polaris` persistence units are configured in the same configuration file to connect to development database and production database respectively.
+E.g., `polaris-dev` and `polaris` persistence units are configured in `persistence.xml` to connect to development database and production database respectively.
 Updating `persistence-unit` from `polaris-dev` to `polaris` switch from the development to the production.

 `conf-file` by default points to the embedded resource file `META-INF/persistence.xml` in `polaris-eclipselink` module.
 To specify an external configuration file,